aurotripathy/ssd-spacenet/README.md

 <img src="./docs-spacenet/figure_1.png" alt="Results" width="600px">
 </p>

-As of October 1, 2016, I've layed the the ground-work (annotating scripts, creating lmdb, partitioning data into test/train sets,  and creating the training/detecting script) and will serve as a baseline to apply improvements to.
-The training regime uses the same hyperparameters as the Pascal VOC dataset in the original SSD implementation.
+As of October 1, 2016, I've layed the ground-work (annotating data, creating lmdb, partitioning data into test/train sets,  and creating the training/detecting script).
+Improvements will be applied on this foundation.
+At the moment, the training regime uses the same hyperparameters as the Pascal VOC dataset in the original SSD implementation.
 Also, no data-augmentation techniques have yet been applied and is the next refinement under considerarion.